-Invitek offers several hepatic fibrosis models in rats and mice for screening, testing, and evaluation of new drugs and formulations.
+Invitek offers hepatic fibrosis models in rats and mice for screening, testing, and evaluating new drugs and formulations.

 Hepatic Fibrosis Model-Induced By CCl4 In Rats and Mice

-Hepatic fibrosis induced by Intraperitoneal (i.p.) injection of CCl4 in rats and mice.
-Following acclimation, animals assigned to different groups according to their body weight and injected CCl4 intraperitoneally (i.p.) mixed with Olive oil/corn oil/mineral oil twice or thrice weekly for 4-12 weeks.
-Test articles dosed via either of the routes of the administration [PO, IP, and SC] for 4-16 weeks.
+Hepatic fibrosis induced by intraperitoneal (i.p.) injection of CCl4 in rats and mice.
+Following acclimation, animals assigned to different groups according to their body weight.
+CCl4 inject intraperitoneally (i.p.) mixed with Olive oil/corn oil/mineral oil twice or thrice weekly for 4-12 weeks.
+Dosing can be done via either of the routes of the administration [PO, IP, and SC] for 4-16 weeks.

 Hepatic Fibrosis Model-Induced By TAA In Rats and Mice

 Thioacetamide (TAA) is another well-established model of experimental liver fibrosis in rodents.
 Hepatic fibrosis induced by intraperitoneal (i.p.) injection of TAA or orally through drinking water in rats or mice.
-TAA-reversal serves as a good model to test potential antifibrotics.
+TAA-reversal serves as a good model of testing potential anti-fibrotic drugs and formulation.